VidCoin/VidCoin-Unity-SDK/Documentation.md

 ![Image6](https://d3rud9259azp35.cloudfront.net/documentation/Vidcoin-Unity-6.png)

-### Recommended step: Disabling iOS 9’s ATS
+### Recommended step: Configuring App Transport Security (ATS) Settings
-With iOS 9, Apple introduced a new feature called App Transport Security (ATS), which is a default setting that prevents your app from making non-secure connections.
-With ATS, any app built against iOS 9 using XCode 7 will only allow HTTPS connections.
+With iOS 9, Apple introduced a new feature called App Transport Security (ATS), which requires your app to make secure network connections via SSL, and enforces HTTPS connections through its requirements on the SSL version, encryption cipher, and key length.

-Starting with v1.3.0, Vidcoin’s iOS SDK is fully compatible with iOS 9, which mean you should not worry about any ad revenue drop from our service.
+Since v1.3.0, Vidcoin’s iOS SDK is fully compatible with iOS 9, which means you should not worry about any ad revenue drop from our service.
 Nevertheless, some of our partners will not be able to make the transition that easily.
 To ensure you get the best service possible from our product, we recommend you disable ATS in your project.

-Apple provided a way to do so easily.
-Simply add the following lines to your project’s .plist file:
+With iOS 9, Apple provided a way to easily disable ATS in a project, by add the following lines to the project’s `.plist` file:

 ```xml
 <key>NSAppTransportSecurity</key>
 <dict>